syeda-duaa-star/firstproject-demo/README.md

 # firstproject-demo
 this is my first line in github repositry
 <br>
-and my name is syeda duaa
+and my name is syeda duaa bukhari